-Cash provided by (used in) financing activities.
-For the year ended December 31, 2016, cash provided by financing activities was \$75.3 million as compared to cash used in financing activities of \$41.4 million for the year ended December 31, 2015.
-The \$116.7 million increase was primarily the result of \$60.0 million of borrowings used to fund a portion of the Innovative Acquisition, additional borrowings from the refinancing of our Ahana Debt of \$41.4 million and an investment made by a minority shareholder of \$21.9 million during the year ended December 31, 2016.
+Cash used in financing activities.
+Cash used in financing activities was \$40.9 million during the year ended December 31, 2017 as compared to cash provided by financing activities of \$75.3 million for the year ended December 31, 2016.
+A majority of the 2017 increased usage of \$116.2 million relates to the \$60.0 million in 2016 borrowings used to partially finance the Viya Acquisition, \$41.4 million relating to the 2016 refinancing of the Ahana Debt and a 2016 investment by a minority shareholder of \$21.9 million.
+These cash inflows were partially offset by an increase in cash used to repurchase our common stock of \$8.7 million.

-Credit facility.
-On December 19, 2014, we amended and restated our then existing credit facility with CoBank, ACB and a syndicate of other lenders to provide for a \$225.0 million revolving credit facility (the "Credit

-Facility") that includes (i) up to \$10 million under the Credit Facility for standby or trade letters of credit, (ii) up to \$25.0 million under the Credit Facility for letters of credit that are necessary or desirable to qualify for disbursements from the Phase I Mobility Fund and (iii) up to \$10.0 million under a swingline sub-facility.
+Credit Facilities.
+We have a credit facility with CoBank, ACB and a syndicate of other lenders to provide for a \$225 million revolving credit facility (the "Credit Facility") that includes (i) up to \$10 million under the Credit Facility for standby or trade letters of credit, (ii) up to \$25 million under the Credit Facility for letters of credit that are necessary or desirable to qualify for disbursements from the FCC's mobility fund and (iii) up to \$10 million under a swingline sub-facility.

-Amounts we may borrow under the Credit Facility bear interest at a rate equal to, at our option, either (i) the London Interbank Offered Rate (LIBOR) plus an applicable margin ranging between 1.50% to 1.75% or (ii) a base rate plus an applicable margin ranging from 0.50% to 0.75%.
+Amounts that we may borrow under the Credit Facility bear interest at a rate equal to, at our option, either (i) the London Interbank Offered Rate (LIBOR) plus an applicable margin ranging between 1.50% to 1.75% or (ii) a base rate plus an applicable margin ranging from 0.50% to 0.75%.
 Swingline loans will bear interest at the base rate plus the applicable margin for base rate loans.
 The base rate is equal to the higher of (i) 1.00% plus the higher of (x) the one-week LIBOR and (y) the one-month LIBOR; (ii) the federal funds effective rate (as defined in the Credit Facility) plus 0.50% per annum; and (iii) the prime rate (as defined in the Credit Facility).
-The applicable margin is determined based on the ratio (as further defined in the Credit Agreement) of our indebtedness to EBITDA.
+The applicable margin is determined based on the ratio (as further defined in the Credit Facility) of our indebtedness to EBITDA.
 Under the terms of the Credit Facility, we must also pay a fee ranging from 0.175% to 0.250% of the average daily unused portion of the Credit Facility over each calendar quarter.